LQRS: Learned Query Re-optimization Framework for Spark SQL: Illustrative Overview

-\item The planner applies these actions to the ongoing query plan and resumes execution using the optimized version.
-As illustrated in Fig.~\ref{fig:aqora}, after receiving the action lead(\texttt{t}), the planner extension attempts to reposition table \texttt{t} lower in the plan, allowing it to participate in the join operation earlier.
-When integrated with Spark’s native AQE mechanism, the system can further adapt the join strategies, transforming the original SMJ–BHJ–BHJ sequence into a more efficient BHJ–SMJ–BHJ sequence.
-As a result, this query finally achieved an approximately 18$\times$ reduction in total shuffle size and over 45\% lower execution latency under this optimization strategy. \end{enumerate}
+\item The planner extension applies (\ding{175}) these actions to the ongoing query plan and injects (\ding{176}) the optimized plan back to the AQE engine to resume execution.
+As illustrated in Figure~\ref{fig:LQRS}, after receiving the action lead(\textbf{\texttt{t}}), the planner extension attempts to reposition table \textbf{\texttt{t}} lower in the plan, allowing it to participate in the join operation earlier.
+In coordination with the planner extension's reposition behavior, the AQE engine can further adapt the join strategies, transforming the original SMJ–BHJ–BHJ sequence into a more efficient BHJ–SMJ–BHJ sequence.

-4) After the query completes after $k$ iterations of 1)-3), the decision model replays the collected $k$ step optimization process to learn from past decisions and improve its optimization strategy for future queries.
+\item After the query completes after $k$ iterations of \ding{172}-\ding{176}, the decision model replays (\ding{177}) the collected $k$ step optimization process to learn from past decisions and improve its optimization strategy for future queries.
+During this replay process, the critic evaluates (\ding{178}) each action taken by the actor and provides feedback signals, which are used to guide policy improvement. \end{enumerate}

-We formalize this optimization process as a \textit{trajectory}:
+We formalize the optimization process of LQRS as an \textit{episode}:

-where each state $s_i$ consists of a partially executed plan $p_i$ and its corresponding cardinalities $c_i$, while $a_i$ denotes the action taken at step $i$, and $r_{i+1}$ represents the shaping reward obtained after taking action $a_i$.
+where each state $s_i$ consists of a partially executed plan $p_i$ and its corresponding statistics $c_i$, while $a_i$ denotes the action taken at step $i$, and $r_{i+1}$ represents the shaping reward obtained after taking action $a_i$.
+Details will be given in the Section \ref{sec:sarsa}.